Lady Mechanika: Titles

-'The Demon of Satan's Alley' and 'The Mystery of Mechanical Corpse' were published with the name of simply 'Lady Mechanika' without any subtitles on their comic book releases.
+"The Demon of Satan's Alley" and "The Mystery of the Mechanical Corpse" were published with the name of simply Lady Mechanika without any subtitles on their comic book releases.
 The subtitles were later added within the first volume compilation for clarity.

 There have been a number of Free Comic Book Day (FCBD) sampler issues distributed yearly between 2016 and 2021, which were all reprints of the original prequel 'The Demon of Satan's Alley', with the exception of the issue released in 2018, which included an additional story titled "Two" that was later republished along with 'La Belle Dame sans Merci' in the fifth trade paperback.

 The 'La Dama de la Muerte' series was later republished in a special 'Day of the Dead' volume after the third trade paperback and was not designated a specific volume number.

 Many of the trade paperback and hardcover compilations include extra artwork or story, which were not published within the original comic book releases.

 The hardcover compilations follow a different numbering scheme starting from the third volume, due to the recompilation of multiple trade paperbacks in one.
 Volumes 3 & 4 of the trade paperback were merged into hardcover volume 3, as well as volumes 5 and the Day of the Dead special into hardcover volume 4.
 No hardcover has been announced for volume 7 of the trade paperback at this time.

 'The Devil in the Lake' is a new series successfully greenlit on Kickstarter that began distribution in September 2023 digitally as well as physically through the mail and at various conventions.

 Plot

 Vol. 1: The Mystery of the Mechanical Corpse

-The tabloids dubbed her Lady Mechanika, the sole survivor of a psychotic serial killer's three-year rampage through London.
-Found locked in an abandoned laboratory amidst countless corpses and body parts, with her own limbs amputated and replaced with mechanical components, her life began anew.
-With no memory of her captivity or her former life, Lady Mechanika eventually built a career for herself as a private detective, using her unique abilities to solve cases the police couldn't or wouldn't handle.
-Still, she has never stopped searching for answers...
-Now, brought into a case unlike any before, Lady Mechanika will have to rely on her advantage in all things occult and paranormal in order to solve the case and possibly unlock the secrets of her past!

-Set in England at the turn of the 20th century Lady Mechanika is an all-new supernatural action-adventure series with unique and vivid story arcs designed to allow new readers to jump right into any volume without missing a thing.
+The story is set in early 20th-century England and features the titular character of Lady Mechanika, who is the only survivor of a London serial killer and was found in an abandoned lab with mechanical arms and no memories of her past.
+Employing her mechanical arms and occult knowledge as a private detective, she tries to find out who she really is.